 There are many types of insulin, which are grouped by how fast they work and how long they last in the body.
 Insulin is injected into the body and helps your body cells absorb the energy (calories) from the food you eat.
 Calories in food come from carbohydrates,

-People with CFRD still need to eat the same high-calorie, high-protein, high-fat, high-salt diet to help achieve and maintain a healthy body weight.
+high-fat, and high-salt diet to help achieve and maintain a healthy body weight.
 Since foods with carbohydrates turn into blood glucose when eaten, people with CFRD need to count the carbohydrates in the foods they eat so they can give themselves

 Physical activity like

 aerobic exercise -- activities that require you to breathe in oxygen, like jogging or playing sports -- every week.
 Monitoring your blood sugar levels will allow you to remain active since exercise may cause the levels to drop when muscles use the